versatica/mediasoup-website/_includes/documentation/v3/libmediasoupclient/api/DataConsumer.md

 Closes the dataConsumer.

 <div markdown="1" class="note">
-This method should be called when the server side consumer has been closed (and vice-versa).
+This method should be called when the server side data consumer has been closed (and vice-versa).
 </div>

 </section>